lesommer/oocgcm/doc/why-xarray-and-dask.rst

 xarray_ implements a N-dimensional variants of the core pandas_ data structures.
 In addition, xarray_ adopts the Common Data Model for self-describing  data.
-In practice, py:class:`xarray.Dataset` is an therefore in-memory representation of a netCDF file or a collection of netCDF files.
+In practice, py:class:`xarray.Dataset` is an in-memory representation of a netCDF file or of a collection of netCDF files.

 Building upon xarray_ has several advantages :
  - metadata available in the netCDF files are associated with the python data-structure.
 This simplifies the exploration of the dataset, yields more robust code, and simplifies the export of the results to netCDF files.